 The steps needed when considering the potential for land contamination will vary widely.
-The first step will be to consider whether there is likely to be a history of land uses which might have resulted in contamination; for example, a former petrol station.
+The first step will be to consider whether there is likely to be a history of land uses which might have resulted in contamination, for example a former petrol station.
 Even if there is no longer any direct evidence on site of contamination, it is dangerous to make any assumptions.
 You might find useful information on old maps, in the title deeds of the property or through local knowledge.
-Although the Public Protection Department at the Council do not have a database of potentially contaminated sites, they may still be contacted for advice.
+Although the Housing, Public Protection & Environment Department at the Council do not have a complete database of potentially contaminated sites, they may still be contacted for advice.

-Before making a decision on a planning application on land where there may be contamination, the Council will need a desk study in order to judge whether the site can be safely developed.
+Before making a decision on a planning application on land where there may be contamination, the Council will need a preliminary risk assessment in order to judge whether the site can be safely developed.
 Such a report should be made available as part of your planning application if the decision is not to be delayed.
-Where the study recommends that further investigations are required, it is advisable to carry out these works prior to submitting your planning application.
+Where the assessment recommends that further investigations are required, it is advisable to carry out these works prior to submitting your planning application.

 Depending upon the seriousness of the contamination, the Council may ask for further information as to how the site is to be cleaned up.
 In extreme cases, planning permission may have to be refused, although it is more likely that remedial works are possible and that conditions may be imposed on any planning permission granted.
 Conditions for further investigation works and/or remediation requirements may be imposed on any planning permission.
 The best advice is to obtain expert advice at the earliest possible time.

-Part IIA of the Environmental Protection Act 1990 and the subsequent Contaminated Land (Wales) Regulations, 2001, deal with the legacy of land contamination to ensure that land is suitable for its current use.
-If land is the subject of a planning application and/or Building Regulations application, Part IIA does not apply.
-However, re-development of a site must still be carried out to the standard required under Part IIA.
+Part 2A of the Environmental Protection Act 1990, the Contaminated Land (Wales) Regulations, 2006 (as amended) and regulations associated with radioactivity on contaminated land, deal with the legacy of land contamination to ensure that land is suitable for its current use.
+If land is the subject of a planning application and/or Building Regulations application, Part 2A does not apply.
+However, re-development of a site must still be carried out to the standard required under Part 2A.

 It is important to note that all contamination investigations must be carried out on a site specific basis, since no one site is the same as any other.